Quantum kinetic theory of nonlinear thermal current: Model specific calculation

 \section{Model specific calculation}

-To study the nonlinear thermal currents, we consider the massive tilted Dirac Hamiltonian \cite{Sadhukhan_2017,Politano_2018}.
-This model has been earlier used to explore the nonlinear charge transport~\cite{Nature2019, Huiying_Liu_PRB2022, Hangchao_Li_arxiv2020, Sodemann2015}.
-It is represented by the Hamiltonian \bea \hat{\m{H}} = s v_t k_x \sigma_0 + v_F(sk_x \sigma_x + k_y \sigma_y) + \Delta \sigma_z \eea Here, $\sigma_{x,y,z}$ are the Pauli matrices and $\sigma_0$ stands for a $2\times 2$ unit matrix, $v_F$ is the Fermi velocity and $v_t$ is the tilt velocity.
+To study the NL thermal currents, we consider the massive tilted Dirac Hamiltonian \cite{Sadhukhan_2017, Politano_2018}.
+This model has been earlier used to explore the NL charge transport~\cite{Nature2019, Huiying_Liu_PRB2022, Hangchao_Li_arxiv2020, Sodemann2015}.
+Its low-energy Hamiltonian is represented by~\cite{mojarro_PRB2021_optic, mojarro_PRB2022_hyper} \bea \hat{\m{H}} = s v_t k_x \sigma_0 + v_F(sk_x \sigma_x + k_y \sigma_y) + \Delta \sigma_z \eea Here, $\sigma_{x,y,z}$ are the Pauli matrices and $\sigma_0$ stands for a $2\times 2$ unit matrix, $v_F$ is the Fermi velocity and $v_t$ is the tilt velocity.
 The valley index $s = 1~(s = -1) $ represents the K (K$'$) valley.
-The mass term $\Delta$ opens a gap of $2\Delta$ between the conduction and valence bands and breaks the space inversion symmetry.
+The mass term $\Delta$ opens a gap of $2\Delta$ between the conduction and valence bands and breaks the parity symmetry.
 We emphasize that for this Hamiltonian, the $y$-direction mirror symmetry that converts $k_y \rightarrow -k_y$ is preserved, while the $x$-direction mirror symmetry that converts $k_x \rightarrow -k_x$ is broken.
 As we will see later, mirror symmetry is crucial to determine the non-zero Berry curvature dipole in the system.
 The tilted Dirac fermions specified by the Hamiltonian in Eq.~\eqref{Hamiltonian} can be observed on the surface of topological crystalline insulators.
 In particular, topological crystalline insulators such as SnTe, Pb$_{1-x}$Sn$_x$Te, and Pb$_{1-x}$Sn$_x$Se can potentially host massive Dirac fermions~\cite{Junwei_PRB2013}.
 The transition-metal dichalcogenides also host the Dirac cones~\cite{Bahramy_Nature2018} which can be tilted in presence of strain.